Model Irina Shayk Poses On Her Knees In Black Bikini & Boots On Instagram

 “I’m the mom who’s always checking in.
 I’m really hard on myself. … Everyone has it.
 Time passes so fast.
 You just have to try to live in the moment.”

-Plus, Shayk is down-to-earth when it comes to reading about herself in the media.
+Shayk is down to Earth when it comes to reading about herself in the media.

 “It’s so funny because I barely read things about myself, and sometimes when I do, it makes me laugh.
 Sometimes I find it really funny.
 I’m not this kind of person who [thinks], ‘Oh my God, they say this.’
 I really don’t.
 I have family and friends who I love and I care about and who really know who I am, but I’m not this kind of girl who’d read something on social media and be like ‘Oh my God.'”